 The Rocky Mountains are rich with birds and mammals- think elk, bighorn sheep, grizzly bears, and falcons- so strap on your best Indiana Jones-style hat and let’s go on a safari!
 You can take a tour, guided by a wildlife expert that can tell you all about Banff’s ecosystem and help your group track down and respectfully observe some of Banff’s beautiful creatures.

-Alternatively, you can try your hand at spotting wildlife yourself- animals are usually most active at dawn or twilight and there’s some spots around the area that are better than others for wildlife spotting.
-For example, the Icefields Parkway is a fantastic spot to see mountain goats, grizzly bears, or bighorn sheep (just make sure the driver isn’t the one looking out for animals and bring your binoculars!) or the Marsh Boardwalk Trail at Cave and Basin National Historic Site for bird-watching.
+Alternatively, you can try your hand at spotting wildlife yourself—animals are usually most active at dawn or twilight and there’s some spots in the national park that are better than others for wildlife spotting.
+For example, the Icefields Parkway is a fantastic spot to see mountain goats, grizzly bears, or bighorn sheep (just make sure the driver isn’t the one looking out for animals and bring your binoculars!) or the Marsh Boardwalk Trail at Cave and Basin National Historic Site is excellent for bird-watching.

-Friendly reminder that, if you see wildlife, to always observe at a safe distance (e.g., 300 feet from wolves, bears, and coyotes) and never feed them- it can really mess up their ecosystem!
+Friendly reminder that, if you see wildlife, you should always observe at a safe distance (e.g., 300 feet from wolves, bears, and coyotes) and never feed them—it can really mess up their ecosystem!

 6. Take a cruise on Lake Minnewanka

 Lake Minnewanka is the national park’s biggest lake.
-And while it boasts absurdly blue waters (just like every other lake in Banff), it’s actually man made, dammed in the mid-1900s to bring freshwater to the city’s growing population.
+And while it boasts absurdly blue waters (just like every other lake in Banff), it’s actually man made and was dammed in the mid-1900s to bring freshwater to the city’s growing population.

 Want something a little more adrenaline-inducing than a booze cruise?
-Try out the via ferrata at Norquay Mountain Resort, an assisted climbing experience where you scale metal rungs and cross suspension bridges- all thousands of feet in the air and on a sheer mountain cliffside.
+Try out a via ferrata route, which is an assisted climbing experience where you scale metal rungs and cross suspension bridges—all while being suspended hundreds (if not thousands!) of feet in the air on a sheer mountain cliffside.

-You’ll be wearing a harness that’s strapped into a steel cable pathway bolted into the mountainside, so, thankfully, it’s much safer than Free Soloing it.
-Still, you get the thrill of being seemingly suspended in air, with mountain views as far as the eye can see (starting at $189 CAD).
+You’ll be wearing a secure harness that’s strapped into a steel cable pathway bolted into the mountainside, so, thankfully, it’s MUCH safer than just Free Soloing it.
+Still, you get the thrill of being hundreds of feet above the forest floor below, with mountain views as far as the eye can see!

 So make sure to build in some time to explore what it has to offer.
 Some of my favorite shops and restaurants were: